White Sox vs. Angels Player Props Betting Odds

-You can wager on player prop bet odds for Andrew Vaughn, Shohei Ohtani and others on the Chicago White Sox and Los Angeles Angels before their matchup at 8:10 PM ET on Tuesday at Guaranteed Rate Field.
+Player prop bet options for Andrew Vaughn, Shohei Ohtani and others are available when the Chicago White Sox host the Los Angeles Angels at Guaranteed Rate Field on Wednesday at 2:10 PM ET.

 Bet on this matchup or its props with DraftKings!